HackYourFuture-CPH/FP-class11/working-with-git.md

      develop, which is a pain. _This is probably the most common beginners mistake when using git!_
-   - The `feature/` prefix is not mandatory for this project, but is used by many comapnies and is a good habit to indicate that this branch will add a new "feature" containing a cookie popup.
+   - The `feature/` prefix is not mandatory for this project, but is used by many companies and is a good habit to indicate that this branch will add a new "feature" containing a cookie popup.
    - In contrast you can prefix a branch with `hotfix/` to indicate that you are fixing an urgent bug that may need to bypass some of the regular testing